 Don't use these tools, and animations in general, just because they look cute or flashy.
-Android, for example, provides animated homescreen wallpapers.
+For example, some mobile platforms provide animated home-screen wallpapers.
 Although it would be possible to use this feature in meaningful ways, in practice most of these wallpapers just serve as a distraction and do not show any useful information or provide any useful functionality.

 It's sometimes OK to use animations to make a product more fun to use, even though the animations provide no tangible benefit.
 However, keep in mind that animations are distracting.
-Attempting to make a product more fun at the expense of its usability typically doesn't work (see Section 26.4, Fun vs. Usability, on page 233 for more thoughts on that).
+Attempting to make a product more fun at the expense of its usability typically doesn't work (see Fun vs. Usability, on page? for more thoughts on that).